 A cup of black coffee fueled my morning while I started to cross things off of my seemingly endless to-do list to prep for the week ahead.
 I was able to accomplish a large amount of cleaning and laundry (with the occasional hunger pang) until I looked up from my chores and realized I had hit my 12:30 p.m. finish line.

 I needed to go grocery shopping, so I timed my trip to Whole Foods precisely so I could sit down and devour my hot-bar meal of chicken and roasted veggies right on cue.
-To my suprise, this meal left me satisfied through the afternoon.
+To my surprise, this meal left me satisfied through the afternoon.

 I started cooking my dinner earlier than usual, knowing I had to finish my meal by the 7:30 p.m. deadline.
 I efficiently planned and prepped the ingredients beforehand so I could simply toss some chicken lettuce wraps together and eat them before the fasting period started again.